Choco31415/JavaMediawikiBot/README.md

 }
 ```

-A bot takes two parameters.
+A bot takes two parameters on setup.

-The first parameter specifies the mediawiki family that it will be working with.
+The first parameter specifies the file containing the mediawiki family that it will be working with.

 The second parameter specifies the wiki that operations will default to.

-## Mediawiki Families
+### Mediawiki Families

 A mediawiki family is a group of related wikis.
 It tells a bot data about the wikis it can work with, including their abbreviation, API location, and Mediawiki version.